latent-to/developer-docs/docs/subnets/_legacy_hyperparams.md

 **Setting**
 : This parameter can be changed by the subnet owner, and must be tuned carefully for the subnet.

-If [Commit Reveal](./commit-reveal.md) is enabled for the subnet, the value of the commit reveal interval should always be greater than the immunity period within the subnet, to avoid unintended miner deregistration&mdash;see [Commit Reveal and Immunity Period](./commit-reveal.md#commit-reveal-and-immunity-period).
+If [Commit Reveal](./commit-reveal.md) is enabled for the subnet, the value of the Commit Reveal interval should always be greater than the immunity period within the subnet, to avoid unintended miner deregistration&mdash;see [Commit Reveal and Immunity Period](./commit-reveal.md#commit-reveal-and-immunity-period).

 :::tip immunity period for a subnet